EdKaHe/emely/README.md

 ## Why MLE for parameter estimation?

-Maximum likelihood estimation (MLE) can correctly model different noise distribution, leading to more accurate and unbiased parameter estimates as compared to least-squares fitting, which is only optimal for Gaussian-distributed noise.
+Maximum likelihood estimation (MLE) can correctly model different noise distributions, leading to more accurate and unbiased parameter estimates as compared to least-squares fitting, which is only optimal for Gaussian-distributed noise.

 ## Examples